ethan-bell1/Data_Projects_TripleTen/README.md

-📊 Aspiring BI Analyst | Google Sheets • SQL • Tableau • Power BI
+📊 Aspiring BI Analyst | Google Sheets • Excel • SQL • Tableau • Power BI

 Welcome to my BI Analytics portfolio.
 Below are projects I've worked on at TripleTen that demonstrate my skills in data analysis/cleaning, visualization, and storytelling.